 In the case where there are n observations, the estimation of the predicted value of the dependent variable Y for the ith observation is given by:

 yi = β0 + Σj=1..p βjXij

-The OLS method corresponds to minimizing the sum of square differences between the observed and predicted values.
-This minimization leads to the following estimators of the parameters of the model:
+The OLS method aims to minimize the sum of square differences between the observed and predicted values.

 The vector of the predicted values can be written as follows: